nmukerje/misc/Kinesis-Offsets-in-DynamoDB/README.md

 - The KCL DynamoDB table will have the latest read offsets while the checkpoint table will have the last processed offsets.
 - Now restart the application, the last processed offsets from the the checkpoint table will be written back to the  KCL DynamoDB table.

-This allows graceful failure without any loss of data (without HDFS or S3 checkpointing) and ensures at least once processing of the data in the Kinesis Datastream.
+This allows graceful failure of Spark Dstreams Applications without loss of data (without using HDFS or S3 checkpointing) and ensures at least once processing of the data in the Kinesis Datastream.